polterguy/phosphorusfive/plugins/p5.web/README.md

 Also this object is identical to both your session object, application object, and context object, except it uses the keyword "cache" instead of
 "session" and "application" etc. It carries one additional argument though, which is *[minutes]*, which defined for how many minutes the cache object you insert should be valid for.
-This argument is only applicable when invoking *[set-cache-object]*, and has no relevance for any of the other cache Active Events.
+This argument is only applicable when invoking *[p5.web.cache.set]*, and has no relevance for any of the other cache Active Events.

 ### Cookies in P5

 The cookies Active Events are similar to the session Active Events, except you cannot retrieve a cookie that you set in the same response.
-This is because when you "set" a cookie, you are modifying the HTTP response object, while when you "retrieve" a cookie, you are retrieving it from the
+This is because when you set a cookie, you are modifying the HTTP response object, while when you get a cookie, you are retrieving it from the
 HTTP request.
 Hence after setting a new cookie value, then it won't be accessible before you return the response back to the client, and the client makes another request to your server.

-In addition, type information is "partially lost" when you set a cookie.
+In addition, type information is partially lost when you set a cookie.
 To illustrate with an example, run these two piece of code in two different evaluations in your System42/executor.

 ```